Employment (Worker Population Ratio)

 What Employment (Worker Population Ratio) Measures

-The Employment (Worker Population Ratio), often abbreviated as WPR, is a vital labor market indicator that measures the proportion of a country's population that is actively employed.
-Specifically, it is calculated as the number of employed persons divided by the total population, typically within a specified age group (e.g., 15 years and above).
-Unlike the unemployment rate, which focuses on those looking for work but unable to find it, the WPR provides a broader perspective on labor force participation and the economy's capacity to generate jobs relative to its population size.
+The Employment (Worker Population Ratio), often abbreviated as WPR, is a key labor market indicator that measures the proportion of a country's population that is employed.
+Specifically, it represents the number of employed persons as a percentage of the total population, typically within a specific age group (e.g., 15 years and above).
+In India, this data is primarily collected and disseminated by the National Sample Survey Office (NSSO) under the Ministry of Statistics and Programme Implementation (MoSPI) through its Periodic Labour Force Survey (PLFS).

 Recent Trend Analysis